İsmet Yılmaz

 İsmet Yılmaz (born 10 December 1961) is a Turkish politician who was a member of the Grand National Assembly from 2011 to 2023.

 Previously he was Minister of National Defense and Minister of National Education.
 Yılmaz also briefly served as the Speaker of the Grand National Assembly.
 Prior to entering politics, he worked as a law consultant and mechanical engineer.

 Early life and education

 İsmet Yılmaz was born in Gürün, Sivas Province.
 Following his primary education in his hometown, he enrolled in Haydarpaşa High School in Istanbul.
 Then, he studied mechanical engineering at the School of Maritime in Istanbul Technical University, graduating in 1982 with a bachelor's degree.
 Yılmaz attended then Istanbul University's Faculty of Law for education in maritime law and finished in 1987.
 He continued his further studies in "technical management in maritime" at the World Maritime University in Malmö, Sweden earning a master's degree.
-He received another master's degree in law from the Institute of Social Sciences in Marmara University, Istanbul.
+He received another master's degree in law from the Institute of Social Sciences in Marmara University, Istanbul as well as furthering his studies with a supplemental masters in public policy from the University of Southern California.
 Finally, İsmet Yılmaz received a Doctor of Law degree from the Institute of Social Sciences at Ankara University.